Yichuan0712/11785-TCR/README.md

 ### Step 2: Extract Features Using the Trained Model

-**Description**: Utilize the trained ESM-2 model and projection head to extract features from your dataset.
+**Description**: Utilize the trained ESM-2 model and projection head to extract features from the dataset.

 **Command**:
    ```bash